 Interestingly enough, this is not the first time an influenza virus threatened massive death.
 In 1918, the Spanish Flu killed 50 to 100 million people; in 1957, the Asian Flu killed 1 to 1.5 million; and in 1969, the Hong Kong Flu killed roughly 1 million people.
-Considering this seems to happen every few years, is it that far fetched it could be on its way again?
+Considering this seems to happen every few years, is it that far-fetched it could be on its way again?
 Is history repeating itself?
 The answer can only be answered in time.
 If the virus does not mutate, everyone could all worked up over nothing.
 However, if it does and a pandemic occurs as expected, up to 30% of the world's population could be infected.

-How Do Humans Become Infected With Bird Flu
+How Do Humans Become Infected With Bird Flu?

 The infection process with bird flu is not particularly complicated.
 As with other strains of influenza, the virus itself is passed from host to host, although bird flu is not transmitted from human contact like other strains of the flu.
 However, people should still be knowledgeable of how bird flu is contracted to avoid it as much as possible.

 Currently, the primary way humans become infected with the disease is through contact with infected animals or their feces.
-The virus is transmitted through bodily excretions, such as saliva, nasal secretions, and feces or through contact with contaminated surfaces.
-In many of the regions where outbreaks have occurred, people, poultry and pigs live in very close contact, therefore, increasing the likelihood of transmitting the disease.
+The virus is transmitted through bodily excretions, such as saliva, nasal secretions, and feces, or through contact with contaminated surfaces.
+In many of the regions where outbreaks have occurred, people, poultry, and pigs live in very close contact, therefore, increasing the likelihood of transmitting the disease.

 Especially in agricultural arenas, virus transmission occurs more frequently to humans.
 The reason for this is the necessity of handling fowl for feeding, medical care, and slaughter.
 People will often handle birds and not properly sanitize their hands and clothing afterward.
-Also, because fowl are usually kept in small areas for farming purposes, the disease spreads easily and feces accumulates quickly, also increasing human contact with potentially dangerous excretions.
+Moreover, because fowl are usually kept in small areas for farming purposes, the disease spreads easily and feces accumulates quickly, also increasing human contact with potentially dangerous excretions.
 The virus lives on contaminated surfaces for several days, which also increases infection probability.

 With time, people fear the virus will mutate to a form transmittable from human to human.
 If this occurs, infection will occur as with the regular flu strain.
 The virus will spread through saliva and mucus contact through sneezing, coughing, or breathing in close vicinity of others.
 With mutation, the virus will spread with much more ease through human populations, possibly causes massive illness and death.